Technical Diving Development: Goal-Setting For Success!

 Choosing to train with multiple instructors allows you to pick true specialists in varied aspects of diving.
-These are the true ‘gurus’ of specific disciplines.
-You train with them, then go home and apply that knowledge during self-development periods of experience acquisition.
+These are the true ‘masters’ of specific disciplines and will offer a higher level of expertise within their specialism.

-In short, do you want a ‘Mr Miyagi’ type mentor….. or do you wish to be a pilgrim to the gurus?
+In short, do you want a local Mr. Miyagi-type mentor….. or do you wish to be a pilgrim to the masters?